 Dear Grade 12s

-We are very aware that 2020 was a very difficult year for you because of the Covid-19 pandemic.
-Your school year was very disrupted and many of you probably have some catching up to do in grade 12.
+We are very aware that 2021 was yet another difficult year for you because of the Covid-19 pandemic.
+Your school year was very disrupted and has taken a ‘new normal’.

-We encourage you to keep strong, safe and focused especially since the virus is still with us and the South African vaccine programme is but in its early stages of roll-out.
+We encourage you to keep strong, safe and focused especially since the virus is still with us and the South African vaccine programme continues to roll-out.
 It is said that leaders emerge in times of crisis.
 The difficulties that we encounter can either undermine us or we can rise stronger in spite of it.
 We know that you will rise stronger.

 Please, be in touch with us if you need any assistance in making decisions about next year – be it about applying or just wanting clarification about something.
 Our contact details are on this website.